 I’m still in major research mode for torsos, arms, hands, legs and feet… but when it comes to faces these are some of the things I think about:

-– when sketching with ink try to minimise your lines – better to go too cartoony than too heavy with lots of restated lines
+- When sketching with ink try to minimize your lines – better to go too cartoony than too heavy with lots of restated lines.